hathibelagal-dev/instantpolyglot/docs/eng/Occitan.md

 Spoken in the Alps region, it shares some features with Franco-Provençal:

-- Use of "lo" as a subject pronoun:
+- Use of “lo” as a subject pronoun:
   - Standard Occitan: **Plòu.** (It's raining.)
   - Vivaro-Alpine: **Lo plòu.**